montjoie/lava-docker/README.md

 ## How to host healthchecks
 Healthchecks jobs needs externals ressources (rootfs, images, etc...).
 By default, lava-docker healthchecks uses ones hosted on our github, but this imply usage of external networks and some bandwith.
-For hosting locally healthchecks files, you can set healthcheck_host on a slave for hosting them.
+For hosting locally healthchecks files, you can set host_healthcheck on a slave for hosting them.
 Note that doing that bring some constraints:
 - Since healthchecks jobs are hosted by the master, The healthcheck hostname must be the same accross all slaves.
 - You need to set the base URL on the master via healthcheck_url